Wells Fargo | Senior Software Engineer - Big Data Tooling & API Development | SELIN, NJ, CHARLOTTE, NC, DALLAS, TX | 10+ years | Best in Industry

 Question:

-Tell me about a time when you had to collaborate with a team from a different department.
-How did you ensure effective communication and cooperation?
+Can you describe a time when you had to manage a project across different time zones?
+How did you ensure effective collaboration?

 Answer: